 Why you need to be able to read Korean on food labels

-And there will be tons of opportunities for you to train!
-In daily life, you will be able to use your skills regularly!
+And there will be tons of opportunities for you to train: In daily life, you will be able to use your skills regularly!
 Because you technically need to check the label of every food item!
-Even if you find one thing that is vegan/vegetarian, a different food company may possess a different recipe using animal products.
+Even if you find one thing that is vegan/vegetarian, a different company will have their own recipe which may include animal products.

-Just to give you some examples, oftentimes, there is gelatin hidden in yogurt and candy, most bakery products contain dairy, and fish sauce or anchovy powder are common ingredients because they ‘enhance the flavor’.
-There are even noodles, which consist of powdered egg shells or ground shellfish!
-[Why??? 🤔] In addition to that, large and international brands adapt their recipes to the local taste, so familiar foods such as oreo cookies taste less sweet and contain components of dairy (whey powder and lactose) in Korea.
+Just to give you some examples, oftentimes, there is gelatin hidden in yogurt and candy, most Korean bakery products contain dairy, and fish sauce or anchovy powder are common ingredients because they ‘enhance the flavor’.
+There are even noodles, to which powdered egg shells or ground shellfish was added!
+[Why??? 🤔] In addition to that, large and international brands adapt their recipes to the local taste, so familiar foods such as Oreo cookies taste less sweet and contain components of dairy (whey powder and lactose) in Korea.
 [Oreos are NOT VEGAN in Korea!!! 😱]

 What are the benefits of learning how to read Korean food labels?